Last updated 25 February 2021

 I'm self-isolating and unable to get food for myself/my family?
 Where can I get help?

-If you do not have a health condition but are self-isolating for other reasons, contact your local authority if you need support to deal with basic needs (self-care, food, medicine).
+If you are self-isolating, contact your local authority if you need support to deal with basic needs (self-care, food, medicine).
 You can also find more support on the government website.
 More information can be found on the stay at home section of the government guidance.

 We encourage everyone to stay in touch with any friends, family or neighbours who can check in on you regularly and provide the support you need.